Mar-a-Lago

-Mar-a-Lago was built for businesswoman and socialite Marjorie Merriweather Post, former owner of General Foods Corporation, between the years 1924 to 1927.
-At the time of her death in 1973, Post bequeathed the property to the National Park Service, hoping it could be used for state visits or as a Winter White House, but because the costs of maintaining the property exceeded the funds provided by Post, and because it was difficult to secure the facility (as it is located in the flight path of Palm Beach Airport), the property was returned to the Post Foundation by an act of Congress in 1981.
+Mar-a-Lago (/ˌmɑr ə ˈlɑːgoʊ/ MAR-_-ə-_-LAH-goh, [ˈmaɾ a ˈlaɣo]) is a resort and National Historic Landmark on a barrier island in Palm Beach, Florida, United States.
+It spans 126 rooms and 62500 sqft built on 17 acre of land.
+Since 1985, it has been owned by Donald Trump, the 45th and 47th president of the United States.

-Mar-a-Lago was purchased by Trump for around $10 million.
-He used the mansion as a residence for eight years, before converting it into the Mar-a-Lago Club.
-His family maintains private quarters in a separate, closed-off area of the house and grounds, marked by decorative dolphins.
-Trump frequently visited Mar-a-Lago during his tenure as president of the United States.
-He would host meetings with international leaders there, including Japanese prime minister Shinzō Abe and Chinese paramount leader Xi Jinping.
+Mar-a-Lago was built for the businesswoman and socialite Marjorie Merriweather Post between 1924 and 1927, during the Florida land boom.
+At the time of her death in 1973, Post bequeathed the property to the National Park Service, hoping it could be used for state visits or as a Winter White House.
+However, because the costs of maintaining the property exceeded the funds provided by Post, and because it was difficult to secure the facility, the property was returned to the Post Foundation by act of Congress 96-586 on December 23, 1980.

-It is the second-largest mansion in the state of Florida (after Versailles in Windermere).
-In 2018, Forbes estimated the value of the estate at around $160 million, claiming it had appreciated since Trump's purchase.
+In 1985, Donald Trump, primarily a businessman and real estate investor at the time, acquired Mar-a-Lago and used it as a residence.
+In 1995, he converted it into the Mar-a-Lago Club, a members-only club with guest rooms, a spa, and other hotel-style amenities.
+The Trump family maintains private quarters in a closed-off area on the grounds.
+During his first presidency, Trump frequently visited Mar-a-Lago and held meetings there with international leaders, including Japanese prime minister Shinzo Abe and Chinese president Xi Jinping.

-Origin of the name
+Etymology

-Mar-a-Lago means "sea-to-lake" in Spanish, referring to the fact that the resort extends the entire width of Palm Beach, from the Atlantic Ocean to what is now the Intracoastal Waterway–formerly Lake Worth.
+The name Mar-a-Lago means "sea to lake" in Spanish, reflecting the fact that the estate extends from one side of Palm Beach Island to the other, touching the Atlantic Ocean on the east and the Lake Worth Lagoon on the west.